wcota/wurl-client/README.md

 ## Using `find()`

 This function is `async`, requiring the `id` and an optional `req` object with the HTTP request object.
-Prisma will try to find the given URL data from for `id`, and if `req` is provided, will add the access to `id` in the Click table with the timestamp, referrer, user agent, IP, country code, requested ID, original request URL, and URL to where the user was redirected.
+Prisma will try to find the given URL data from for `id`, and if `req` is provided, will add the access to `id` in the Click table with the timestamp, referer, user agent, IP, country code, requested ID, original request URL, and URL to where the user was redirected.

 In case of success (`id` exists), the following object is returned: